janebmckenna/Milestone-Project2/testing.md

 ## Jest

-I considered using jest to test my project but in the end decided that I would manually test on this occassion and practice using jest on another project using a strictly test driven development approach and red, green, refactor.
-On this project I kept jumping to the code I belived was the solution and I felt I needed to slow down and practice with Jest before using for a milestone/time senstive project.
+I considered using jest to test my project but in the end decided that I would manually test on this occasion and practice using jest on another project using a strictly test driven development approach and red, green, refactor.
+On this project I kept jumping to the code I believed was the solution and I felt I needed to slow down and practice with Jest before using for a milestone/time sensitive project.

 ## User Story Validation